OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

 The code defines the class *SimpleAdder*, which inherits from the Component class defined in ``openmdao.main.api``, so we have to import it from there.
-The function in our Component that performs a computation is called ``execute()``, and there we define *c* as the sum of *a* and *b*.
+The function in our domponent that performs a computation is called ``execute()``, and there we define *c* as the sum of *a* and *b*.
 The *self* object that is passed as an argument to ``execute()`` represents an instance of our *SimpleAdder* class.